jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ##Some Example Schemas

 In this section we present two types of scripts to generate example schemas in a MySQL database.
 The first type is based on the Ruby on Rails ActiveRecord framework, and the second type can be used directly with the MySQL database engine.

+[What schemas are we presenting]

+[Most simple: one table]

+[activity table with dynamic actor data with activities, with separate hashtag and actor_static tables]

 ###Generating Schemas with Ruby ActiveRecord